keegankb93/switchboard/README.md

 For the callable-object form, prefer a module with `self.call` for stateless hooks.
-An instance (`SomeClass.new`) also works if you need the object to carry state across transitions, though for game entities that state usually belongs on the object itself, reached via a symbol callback.
+An instance (`SomeClass.new`) also works if you need the object to carry state across transitions, which should be a rare scenario.

 ### Firing order